TeoTwawki/dltcep/readme.txt

 Read the accompanying textfiles for instructions on editing various filetypes.

 For modding tips, information, tools and other resources visit us at www.gibberlings3.net!
-The DLTCEP support forum is on the following website: www.dragonlancetc.com/forums/index.php?board=9
+For DLTCEP specific information, visit the DLTCEP homepage at http://forums.gibberlings3.net/index.php?showforum=137

-The (somewhat outdated) sources for this program are available on gemrb.sourceforge.net in the CVS under module Utilities.
+The (somewhat outdated) sources for this program are available on gemrb.git.sourceforge.net under module dltcep.
 Modifications to this program may not be misrepresented as the original, otherwise you are free to port it to other systems (i would like to know about it).
 DLTCEP is constantly growing, generally I release a new version each week (or month) therefore if you altered the program it is better you supply the patch on the sourceforge site.